 On the other hand, warm-season grasses like buffalo grass germinate best during late spring when the soil temperature is higher.
 Considered as C4 plants, they survive in high temperatures during summer, but they can’t tolerate the low temperatures of spring and fall.

 This is one of the most important parts.
 The preparation of your land is essential when it comes to planting your grass seeds, mainly because stones, weeds, and more can hurt your new baby seeds.
 Also, the aftercare of your lawn we already know how important is.
 So, let’s see what we should consider in order to accomplish these two steps.

 Prior To Sowing Your Grass Seed

 It’s advisable to remove large stones, old grasses, and weeds by digging the soil using a fork.
 Also, level the ground using a garden rake.
-How long does grass seed take to grow will also depend on how you prepare them.
+How long does grass seeds take to grow will also depend on how you prepare them.
 It will be best if you can fertilize the soil a couple of days prior to sowing the grass seeds.